-Summer is here, which means it’s time for some preschool science activities that involve some water.
+Summer is here, which means it’s time for some water play in our preschool science activities.
 This week, we cooled off with a sink or float water sensory bin.

 On walks after even the slightest rain, kids can find even the tiniest puddle.
 They notice the beads of sweat on your brow when you are packing them on a hike.
 And the bath is never so fun without a constant stream of water falling from the faucet.